 If you are considering getting a medical marijuana card, you need to know the process thoroughly to ensure you do not make mistakes along the way.
-Errors, discrepancies, or false information in your application could ultimately lead to a rejection.
-There are many mistakes people make when applying for a medical card, and here are a just a few to look out for.
+Errors, discrepancies, or false information in your application could ultimately lead to rejection.
+There are many mistakes people make when applying for a medical card, and here are just a few to look out for.

 Not Defining Your Needs

 Before even thinking about applying for your medical marijuana card, you need to be able to present a clear reason why medical marijuana is right for you.
 In most states, this begins by being officially diagnosed with a qualifying condition by a medical professional.
 This is often combined with a doctor’s recommendation for medical marijuana as a treatment for your condition.
 Attempting to apply without an official diagnosis or recommendation is not even possible in most states, but will ultimately result in a rejection regardless.